 2018-19 Uniform Distribution

-How do you know what uniform items are assigned to you?
+What uniform items are assigned to me?

 Issuance of Uniforms – Uniforms are usually sent home either after the Parent Preview or after the first football game on Friday.